 - The Aptitude Cafe in the outdoor park area for coffee and small snacks.

 - The Museum Cafe with a full menu of food items and also a grab and go counter.

 - The Art Lounge rooftop bar for those who want to enjoy small bites, an aperitif, and an epic sunset view.

 With the Etihad stopover program, you can easily add the Louvre Abu Dhabi to your bucket list!

 I was shocked there was no line to get in when I went this past November but as this museum becomes more popular booking tickets in advance online would be highly recommended so you are guaranteed entry.

-Avoid bringing a backpack or large bag with you, as you will be required to check it or use the lockers to store your items.
+Avoid bringing a backpack or large bag with you into the museum.
+Large bags are required to be checked or stored in lockers.